justrowingby/baseConvert/README.md

 # baseConvert
 Convert a number between bases.
-/n--uses all alphanumeric characters, making the largest usable base be 36
+--uses all alphanumeric characters, making the largest usable base be 36